georust/rinex/README.md

 It is the combination of the [ublox](https://github.com/lkolbly/ublox) crate and [rinex](rinex/) crates.

+:warning: This library will not parse correctly RINEX files that were generated prior Jan 1 2000.
+This is purely related to the supported year values, and has nothing to do with the RINEX revision.

 ## Supported `RINEX` types

 | Type                       | Parser            | Writer              |  CLI                 | UBX                  |           Notes          |